python/cpython/Doc/distributing/index.rst

 This isn't an easy topic, but here are a few tips:

-* check the Python Packaging Index to see if the name is already in use
+* check the Python Package Index to see if the name is already in use;
-* check popular hosting sites like GitHub, BitBucket, etc to see if there is already a project with that name
+* check popular hosting sites like GitHub, BitBucket, etc. to see if there is already a project with that name;
-* check what comes up in a web search for the name you're considering
+* check what comes up in a web search for the name you're considering;
-* avoid particularly common words, especially ones with multiple meanings, as they can make it difficult for users to find your software when searching for it
+* avoid particularly common words, especially ones with multiple meanings, as they can make it difficult for users to find your software when searching for it.

 ... create and distribute binary extensions?